 Thanks to the advent of video streaming, the hassle of dealing with VCRs and DVDs to show movies and television in class is a challenge of the past.
-Even with the ease of accessing multimedia resources, it is still important to make sure that the video content you share with students is appropriate for your classroom.
+It is still important to make sure that the video content you share with students is appropriate for your classroom.
+This is especially true with the ease of accessing multimedia resources.
 There is a tool that can help you skip profanity in videos when sharing clips with your students!

 Last year I featured ClassHook on my blog.
 This website helps teachers find educational clips from television shows and movies.
 The team at ClassHook has recently unveiled a feature it calls Profanity Skipping.
 This feature, when enabled, will automatically skip past profanity that is detected in videos, giving you peace of mind when showing clips to your students.
 ClassHook developed this feature in response to feedback from educators who wanted to use some clips on its website, but were unable to do so because the clips contained profanity.

 Enabling profanity skipping on ClassHook is simple: just click on the “Skip profanity” option when viewing the clip.
 This option can be found in the Subtitles dropdown on just about every clip.

 In the screenshot below, you can see that ClassHook highlights that profanity is present at 5 seconds into the clip.
 With Profanity Skipping enabled, once the clip hits the 5 second mark, it will automatically skip to 6 seconds so that you will not hear the swear.
 Try it out yourself.

 Profanity Skipping is available on all of the clips on ClassHook’s website.
 The team still recommends that you skim through any clips that you plan to show to your students so they will not be exposed to any unintentional inappropriate language.